Installation

 Setup Checklist

-The dashboard tracks four setup milestones:
+The dashboard tracks five setup milestones:

 1